SciCompKL/derivgrind/README.md

 Some parts of Derivgrind might end up being permanently inserted into the client program, like the `valgrind/derivgrind.h` header providing the client request macros.
-Generally, we have put these parts under the permissive MIT license, and we try to avoid third-party dependencies inducing a strong copyleft in these parts.
+Generally, we have put these parts under the permissive MIT license, and we try to avoid third-party dependencies that would induce a strong copyleft in these parts.